Antibiotic use increases diabetes risk

 - People who filled 5 or more had a 53 percent higher risk

 Remember, this is about antibiotics that may have been taken 15 years ago.

 I’m afraid I hear something ticking in a lot of people’s medical histories.

 But as much as I’m glad good research is being done, the Danish study, in the end, offers a rather tepid conclusion: “Our results could support the possibility that antibiotics exposure increases type 2 diabetes risk.”

-Just one more reason that I believe there are very few conditions that should be treated with antibiotics: pneumonia, bronchitis, MRSA, and cellulitis.
+Just one more reason that we believe there are very few conditions that should be treated with antibiotics: pneumonia, bronchitis, MRSA, and cellulitis.
 That’s about it.

 As usual, nature gives us a right way to do the right thing—even after we’ve done the wrong thing.

 When antibiotics are the wrong thing, probiotics are one of the rightest things we’ve got.

 The two words on their own tell the tale.
 Bios is the Latin root word for “life.”
 Anti-biotic?
 Anti-life.
 Pro biotic?
 For life.

 Probiotic foods or supplements contain the healthy, living “good bacteria” that reside in our gut—in their billions.
 Each has its own specialty.
 Some help digest food, some guard or help build communications pathways along the twists and turns of our nervous system or immune system … and some attack and eliminate health threats.